zderApfel/RoU/README.md

 * +2% discount at vendors
 * +1% to dialogue checks

+Luck [CONFIDENTIAL]:

+* 0.2% added to ALL rolls
+* Will be implemented in other specific ways

 In addition, there's a couple additional attributes that apply only to NPCs